genericgitrepos/ICPE24-EdgeCaching/README.md

 ## Trace Format:
 Request traces are expected to be in a space-separated format with 3 columns:

-* time should be a long long int
+* time (can be double)
-* id should be a long long int, used to uniquely identify objects
+* id should be a uint32, used to uniquely identify objects
 * size should be uint32, this is object's size in bytes

 | time | id | size |